adamcath/haute-codeture/haute-codeture.md

 failing because ports are in use, files are locked, or PIDs are exausted.
 No more test running for hours and then crapping out because the DB went down.
-No more not really being able to tell what a test tests because there is so much set-up boilerplate.
-No more thinking that 100% branch coverage is an absurd pipe-dream.
+No more not really being able to tell what a test tests because there is so much set-up.
+No more thinking that 100% coverage is an absurd pipe-dream.

 Unit tests reinforce many of the other recommendations in this style guide.
 They discourage statics and singletons because they're hard to mock.
 They reward